 A person granted international protection in Portugal can reunite with the following family members:

-- Spouse or unmarried partner, including same-sex partner, if the relationship is regarded as a sustainable relationship i.e. at least 2 years of living together in conditions analogous to marriage;
+- A spouse or unmarried partner, including same-sex partners, if the relationship is regarded as a sustainable relationship i.e., at least 2 years of living together in conditions analogous to marriage;

-- Minor children if dependent on the sponsor and/or on his/her spouse or unmarried partner and regardless of their marital status.
-The right to family reunification also includes minor children and adopted minor children of the sponsor or of his/her spouse or unmarried partner.
-Adult children who lack legal capacity (e.g. for reasons of mental health) and are dependent on the sponsor and/or on his/her spouse or unmarried partner are also included;
+- Children under 18 years old if they are dependent on the sponsor and/or on his/her spouse or unmarried partner and regardless of their marital status.
+The right to family reunification also includes adopted children under 18 years old of the sponsor or of his/her spouse or unmarried partner.
+Adult children who lack legal capacity (e.g., for reasons of mental health) and are dependent on the sponsor and/or on his/her spouse or unmarried partner are also included; and

 - Parents, if the sponsor is under 18 years old.

-Unaccompanied minor children can apply for family reunification with their parent(s).
-In the absence of biological parents, they can apply for family reunification with an adult responsible for the child (e.g. grandparents, legal guardians or other family members).
+Unaccompanied children can apply for family reunification with their parent(s).
+In the absence of biological parents, they can apply for family reunification with an adult responsible for the child (e.g., grandparents, legal guardians, or other family members).

 It is not required that family formation predates entry into Portugal.

 The list of eligible family members in the case of beneficiaries of international protection is more restrictive than that enshrined in the Immigration Act for migrants.
 The latter also includes: (i) dependent children over 18 years old who are unmarried and studying in Portugal; (ii) dependent first-degree ascendants in the direct line; (iii) siblings under 18 years old, as long as the resident is their guardian, according to a decision issued by the competent authority of the country of origin, dully recognised in Portugal.

 While in the past it was common for SEF to extend the more favourable regime to beneficiaries of international protection, information gathered by CPR indicates that this is no longer the case as the authorities now tend to restrict family reunification to the list of relatives included in the Asylum Act.